 - Vitamin A is essential for children under five to support growth during critical development phases, as well as support young immune systems to fight common illnesses like diarrhea and measles.

-- 44% of preschoolers in the Sub-Saharan Africa are vitamin A deficient.
+- 44% of preschoolers in sub-Saharan Africa are vitamin A deficient.
 These children are often sick, and are more likely to die before they turn five due to their weakened immune systems.

 - While white sweet potatoes are a commonly found staple food in Sub-Saharan Africa, they contain few nutrients, unlike orange sweet potatoes which are rich in vitamin A.

 - Vitamin A is also essential for pregnant and breastfeeding mothers.
 Pregnant women lacking vitamin A in their diets are more likely to suffer from night blindness.